 If you have a lawyer, he or she will probably tell you as much.
 Also, if you’ve retained representation, they should be able to prepare you before setting foot in a courtroom.

-Before Divorce Court
+Before Your Divorce Hearing

 Before you ever get to court, you must pass through a number of steps.
 In order to get to divorce hearings, you have to check off a variety of boxes.